robertcawbrush/Iron-Skies-2/README.md

 Iron skies 2 is sequel to the SHMUP(shoot em up) I made back in the day with a friend.
 We had so many ideas for the first one but we're unable to commit enough time due to schoolwork and our day jobs.

-Not the sequel though, I intend to see this one all the way through.

 You can find IRON SKIES 2 hosted here: http://robertcawbrush.github.io/IronSkies2/

 <br>